John of Gaunt: Early life

 John was the son of Edward III of England and Philippa of Hainault, and was born in Ghent in Flanders, most likely at Saint Bavo's Abbey, in March 1340.
 The name by which he has become best known, of Gaunt, was derived from an anglicised form of his birthplace, Ghent.
-Its use was popularised by Shakespeare in his play Richard II.
-However, during John's lifetime, he was not referred to as this after the age of three.
+Its use was popularised by Shakespeare in his play Richard II, but during John's lifetime, he was not referred to as this after the age of three.
 When he became unpopular later in life, a scurrilous rumour circulated, along with lampoons, claiming that he was actually the son of a Ghent butcher.
-This rumour, which infuriated him, might have been inspired by the fact that Edward III had not been present at his birth.

-John's married his first wife, Blanche of Lancaster, in 1359 at Reading Abbey as a part of the efforts of Edward III to arrange matches for his sons with wealthy heiresses.
-Upon the death of his father-in-law, the Duke of Lancaster, in 1361, John received half his lands, the title "Earl of Lancaster", and the distinction of being the greatest landowner in Northern England as heir to the Palatinate of Lancaster.
+John married his first wife, Blanche of Lancaster, in 1359 at Reading Abbey as a part of the efforts of Edward III to arrange matches for his sons with wealthy heiresses.
+Upon the death of his father-in-law, the Duke of Lancaster, in 1361, John received half his lands, the title "Earl of Lancaster", and the became the greatest landowner in Northern England as heir to the Palatinate of Lancaster.
 He also became the 14th Baron of Halton and 11th Lord of Bowland.
 John inherited the rest of the Lancaster property when Blanche's sister Maud, Countess of Leicester (married to William V, Count of Hainaut), died without issue on 10 April 1362.